The American Hebrew Academy is committed to providing an outstanding experience to students.

 The Academy has established the following programs to honor students and assist families in enrolling at the Academy.

-Our financial assistance program is open to qualified students.
+Our financial assistance program is open to U.S. resident students.
 To apply for need-based financial assistance,

-families must complete a Financial Assistance application at SSS.NAIS.org.
+permanent residency in the U.S. and complete a Financial Assistance application

-Financial Aid recipients are not eligible for the Sibling Discount or Referral Tuition Reduction.
+Financial Aid recipients are not eligible for the Sibling Discount or Referral Tuition Rebate.

 Jewish Communal Professional Scholarships

 The Academy recognizes the priceless contribution to the continuity of the Jewish people by offering the

 children of full-time Jewish professionals, educators, and rabbis a generous 1/3 tuition scholarship.

 Applicants, other than rabbis, must be currently employed as a full time Jewish professional.

 Tuition for children of rabbis and Jewish professionals: